Skyways (British airline): History

-Beginning
+Pre WWII

 Skyways was incorporated in 1929 to provide "instruction in aviation and aerial navigation, aerial and ground signalling", with a W. Knox as chairman and managing director.

 Following the end of World War II, the Skyways name was transferred to a newly formed airline operating worldwide, non-scheduled passenger and cargo flights.
 Former British Overseas Airways Corporation (BOAC) Director General Brigadier General A.C.
 Critchley was appointed Skyways's new chairman while inflight refuelling pioneer Sir Alan Cobham became its deputy chairman.
 Veteran aviator Captain R.J.
 Ashley assumed the role of managing director.

-Early operations
+Early operations in 1940s

-Commercial operations commenced in May 1946 with an Avro York christened Skyway and featuring 30 red leather, armchair-type seats.
+Skyways Ltd. was established in March 1946 and commercial operations commenced on 14 May with an Avro York christened Skyway and featuring 30 red leather, armchair-type seats.
 Captain Ashley was at the controls of the inaugural flight carrying oil industry personnel and freight under contract to the Anglo-Iranian Oil Company from Langley Airfield to Basra, Iraq, via RAF Manston, Malta, Cairo, Egypt, and RAF Lydda, Palestine.
 This flight formed part of a charter contract for regular passenger and cargo services between the United Kingdom and Persian Gulf, operated with Yorks at a frequency of two return flights per week.
 Originally, this had envisaged the use of RAF Northolt as London terminal.
 However, the Ministry of Civil Aviation's refusal to grant private airlines access to Northolt together with Langley's lack of Customs facilities necessitated a stop at Manston before leaving the UK.
 There was also a night stop in Cairo on each leg of the journey.
 Each round-trip involved 35 flying hours and took four days to complete.

 The initial fleet comprised six aircraft: two Avro Yorks, two Avro Lancastrians, a de Havilland Dove and a de Havilland Dragon Rapide.
 The Yorks and Lancastrians were employed on long-range passenger and cargo flights while the Doves and Rapides were used for shorter distance passenger charters.